Upeksha-Dilhara/Instrumentation-amplifier/README.md

 We  are supposed to design an instrument amplifier for thermocouple.
 This is a group project with Nimesh Kavinda, Kavindu Shehan and myself.

-## Design steps
-- First you have to find the specification of your sensor input and your amplifier required.

 [thermocople spec.pdf](https://github.com/Upeksha-Dilhara/Instrumentation-amplifier/files/12695821/thermocople.spec.pdf)